Bibliography and Databanks

 FABESP – is a public institution for the promotion of academic research linked to the Secretariat of Economic Development, Science, Technology and Innovation of the government of the state of São Paulo.
 It is in many ways considered a national reference.
 It was inaugurated back 1962 and is maintained by endowments by the State government which are guaranteed as a fixed percentage of the State’s tax, besides the income generated by the financial revenues of its own assets.

-IBAPE – Instituto Brasileiro de Avaliações e Perícias de Engenharia.The Brazilian Institute of Engineering Assessments and Expertise is formed by engineers of different modalities, architects and agronomists who work in the areas of engineering assessments and expertise.
+IBAPE – Instituto Brasileiro de Avaliações e Perícias de Engenharia.The Brazilian Institute of Engineering Assessments and Expertise is formed by engineers of different origins and branches, as well as architects and agronomists who work closely in the areas of engineering assessments and technical expertise.
 It is an association of professionals who strive for quality and technique in the development of evaluation activities and engineering expertise.
 Its objective is to disseminate information and technical advances, defend professional and moral interests of the class, promote basic and advanced training courses and organize seminars for the purpose of fellowship, exchange and recycling.
 It has several regional branches in every Brazilian state.
+Each state as a regionalized branch of IBAPE, for example in Rio Grande do Sul: https://ibape-rs.org.br/

 IBGE – Instituto Brasileiro de Geografia e Estatística: The Brazilian Institute of Geography and Statistics or IBGE is the agency responsible for official collection of statistical, geographic, cartographic, geodetic and environmental information in Brazil.
 IBGE performs a decennial national census; questionnaires account for information such as age, household income, literacy, education, occupation and hygiene levels.
 It is the largest statistical instutition in Brazil.